Previous Posts

 • 2010-09: Tiering and PAM.
 Just a slow expensive DDR?

 ORIGINALLY POSTED 28th February 2010 14,778 views on developerworks There has been a lot of twitter banter, and blog posts about Tiering.
-Netapp claiming you don’t need to tier, EMC and IBM saying tiering is important and 3Par Farley going so far as to say that Netapp can’t do tiering easily, hence their response, and [Read More]
+Netapp claiming you don’t need to tier, EMC and IBM saying tiering is important and 3Par Farley going so far as to say that Netapp can’t do tiering easily, hence their response, and discussion of PAM being the way to resolve.
+I had always been lead to believe the PAM (Performance Acceleration Module) was flash based, but when I did some googling this week, I was suprised to find its basically a PCIe card with some DDR modules… [Read More]

 2010-09: Tiering and PAM.
 Just a slow expensive DDR?